kubernetes/enhancements/keps/sig-api-machinery/3716-webhook-predicates/README.md

 ### Exclusion Expressions

-The `predicate` expression could be inverted, so that requests that match are excluded rather than included.
+The `matchCondition` expression could be inverted, so that requests that match are excluded rather than included.
 In this case, we would probably also want to change from requiring all expressions to match, to excluding the request if any match.